 How are stairlifts removed?

 Often customers are concerned that once their need for a stairlift has passed, there will be difficulties with the removal of a straight or curved stairlift and what their stairs will look like after.
-Just as installation is a smooth service, with professional help, the removal can be just as stress-free.
+Just as the installation is a smooth service, with professional help, removing an unwanted stairlift can be just as stress-free.

-Whether the customer is looking to upgrade their straight stairlift to a newer model or remove the equipment altogether, this should not be done without the aid of a professional as it can damage both the property and the equipment.
+Whether the customer is looking to upgrade their straight stairlift to a newer model or the stairlift is no longer required and the owner wants to remove the equipment altogether or they have moved house, this should not be done without the aid of a professional or removal service as it can damage both the property and the equipment.

 What will my stairs look like after my stairlift is removed?

-If it is an indoor stairlift that was installed on carpeted or wooden stairs, there may be a few small holes left in the stair tread where the brackets were drilled.
-If there was carpet, it is possible that an indentation may also be left.
-This can often be rectified by steam cleaning.
+If it is an indoor stairlift that is installed on carpeted or wooden stairs, there may be a few small holes left in the stair tread where the brackets were drilled.
+If there is a carpet, it is possible that an indentation may also be left.
+This can often be rectified by steam cleaning the area.

 If it is an outdoor stairlift being removed that was attached to a stone or tile surface, there will be more visible marks left.
 These can be filled in afterwards.